reedacartwright/rbedrock/cran-comments.md

 ## Submission

-- RBedrock has been updated to support Minecraft Bedrock 1.19.

-- CRAN warnings identified on 2023-03-20 have been fixed.
+- CRAN errors identified on 2023-09-27 have been fixed.

-- This resubmission fixes the NOTE identified on the first submission.
-  - References to compiling with CXX11 have been removed.

 ## Test environments